 Learn more about the condition

 When it comes to checking off your travel to-do list, vaccinations may be at the top – especially if you’re travelling to high risk areas – but have you considered the risk of malaria at your destination?
 Whilst there is no vaccine to prevent malaria, there are measures you can take to help protect yourself.
-To help protect you on your travels, carry on reading to find out a little more about malaria, its signs and symptoms, and how it’s transmitted.
+Carry on reading to find out a little more about malaria, its signs and symptoms, and how it’s transmitted.

 What is malaria & how do you catch it?